 Music Bookings (now OPEN for 2020)

 It is mandatory that all information requested below be in your email in order to be considered.
-Due to the large amount of submissions, we do not take submissions but phone, only by email.
+Due to the large amount of submissions, we do not take submissions but phone, only by email with the information requested below.
 Thanks!

 - 2019 Chicago headline history ( Specific Dates/Venues/Draw)